gcanti/fp-ts/docs/modules/NonEmptyReadonlyArray.ts.md

 ## updateLast

-Change the last element, creating a new `ReadonlyNonEmptyArray`.
+Change the last element, creating a new `NonEmptyReadonlyArray`.

 **Signature**